Land Economy at Cambridge

 Teaching and resources

-Our lecturers are specialists in their own field and include lawyers, economists, environmentalists, and experts in business, finance and quantitative methods.
+Our lecturers are specialists in their own field and include lawyers, economists, planners and experts in environmental policy, finance and quantitative methods.
 Many are involved in research projects of national and international concern.

-We have dedicated lecture and seminar rooms equipped for both traditional and interactive lectures, and a comprehensive library.
-There’s an extensive range of computing facilities, including an intranet store of wide-ranging teaching, careers and other useful information.
+The Department has a comprehensive library and an extensive range of computing facilities, including an intranet store of wide-ranging teaching, careers and other useful information.

 Additional course costs